seidels/TiDeTree-Tutorial/README.md

 We'll start by choosing the phylodynamic model that describes how the trees were generated.
 Given the small size of the cell population (4 − 40 cells), we expect the population growth process to be highly stochastic.
 The birth-death-sampling model can account for these stochastic fluctuations.

 In BEAUti, you'll notice that a separate prior is defined for every tree.
 Since all colonies were grown under the same experimental conditions, we want them to share the same birth and death rate parameters.
 Unfortunately, BEAUti doesn’t currently support linking these priors directly through the interface.
-So instead, we’ll define the prior for one tree in BEAUti as described above, and then manually link the corresponding parameters across all trees by editing the XML file.
+So we will first create an xml with separate parameters for each colony, and in a second step link the parameters by editing the XML and see how the runs compare.

+TODO Q: How do you expect the runs to differ?

 <figure>
     <!--a id="fig:download"></a-->